Aging of China: Three-child policy

 In May 2021, the Chinese government introduced the three-child policy in a further attempt to address the issue.
 However, the improvement has been limited since the implementation of the policy, largely due to the impact of COVID-19, economic uncertainty and people's current struggles in supporting children as well as old parents.

 Policy support for the elderly

 Article 28 of the 1980 New Marriage Law formalizes the obligations of supporting grandparents for those "who can afford it[.]"
 Reinforcing this responsibility, the 1985 Inheritance Law provides that if a parent dies without a will, the disposition of property is applied heavily in favor of children who cared for the deceased.

 The 1996 Law to Protect the Rights and Interests of the Elderly (laonianren quanyi baozhang fa) obligates children to provide for their elderly (defined as aged sixty or greater) parents, including providing housing, living costs, and health care.
-Article IV prohibits discriminating against, maltreating, or forsaking the elderly.
+Article IV prohibits discriminating against, maltreating, and forsaking the elderly.

+In 2009, China established a state-sponsored elderly insurance program.

+To address the aging of China's population, the Fourteenth Five Year Plan (covering 2021–2025) seeks to expand healthcare and retirement system initiatives.